ietf/Moderators/sop.md

 When a member of the SAA team sees a list posting that may be considered inappropriate according to [RFC 3005] and the [Unprofessional Commentary Description], the team member reports it to saa@ietf.org.
 Subscribers to ietf@ietf.org are also encouraged to report postings they believe to be inappropriate under those guidelines to saa@ietf.org.

 A report made by a member of the SAA team should include a suggested action in response, including specific text for email(s) to the original poster and/or the list, as appropriate.
 The SAA team uses a standard set of [email templates].
+Proposed emails to either individuals or to the list must be vetted and approved by at least one other SAA team member before being sent.

 ## Escalation ladder